asciamanna/asciamanna.github.io/_posts/2014-04-05-self-documenting-code-and-meaningful-comments.md

 Bob Martin sums up my feelings about comments best in his book _Clean Code_.

-> "The proper use of comments is to compensate for our failure to express
+> The proper use of comments is to compensate for our failure to express
-> ourself in code."
+> ourself in code.
 >&mdash; _Robert Martin, Clean Code, page 54_

 While he admits that some comments are necessary and beneficial he goes on to say&hellip;

-> "The only truly good comment is the comment you found a way not to write."
+> The only truly good comment is the comment you found a way not to write.
 >&mdash; _Robert Martin, Clean Code, page 55_

 Comments can be beneficial but only after first trying to